-If you’ve been gathering data for awhile, you have the gift of honing in on your own experience to gain better insight for future goals.
+If you’ve been gathering data for awhile using a marketing dashboard, you have the gift of honing in on your own experience to gain better insight for future goals.

 If you’ve been gathering data for a while, you can look back at your previous performance and see how you traditionally do.
 You may find that you always have a bit of a slow season in the summer, for example.